chenqi57/GreenSIm/README.md

 vol = 30e-2     # annual volatility

 tau = 1/12      # one month
-T = 1           # time to maturity from time 0
+T = 1           # time-to-maturity from time 0

 N_Out = 10      # number of outer scenarios
 N_In = 5e2      # number of inner scenarios